Cris7777/MSiA423-Project-Repo/README.md

 ### Vision

-The product is an APP which provides a transparent tool for virtual soccer teams founders in any soccer video game to predict overall scores of players in their teams, as well as to find players right for their teams.
+The product is a web APP which provides a transparent and accurate tool for virtual soccer teams founders in any soccer video game to predict overall scores of players in their teams, as well as to find players right for their teams.

 ### Mission